 How to Change Oil

-Changing your vehicle's engine oil is not a difficult task, but it is one that must be done properly.
+Changing your vehicle's engine oil (also called motor oil) is not a difficult task, but it is one that must be done properly.
 Learn how to change oil by following these steps.
 A correctly performed oil change extends your vehicle's life while keeping you and the environment safe.

 - Oil catch/recycle container